 Feeling safe and secure both on and off campus contributes to a positive study or work experience.
 Our University campuses are among the safest in Australia, however, being vigilant with our personal safety assists in maintaining a safe and secure experience for all of us.

-Everyone has a responsibility to ensure UWS is a safe environment.
+Everyone has a responsibility to ensure Western Sydney University is a safe environment.
 If someone or something draws your attention and concern on campus, be sure to report it to Campus Safety & Security, either over the phone or in person at the Campus Safety & Security office.

-If you are on campus and have immediate concerns for your personal safety, call UWS Campus and Security on 1300 737 003 or from any fixed internal phone on Campus dialling 2300 for assistance.
+If you are on campus and have immediate concerns for your personal safety, call Campus Safety & Security on 1300 737 003 or from any fixed internal phone on Campus dialling 2300 for assistance.

 Being safe on campus

 - Get to know your campus during your first few weeks

 - The Western Sydney University Mobile App has campus maps – download it and have it on hand for when you're not sure

 - Know where to find Emergency Contact Points

 - Ask a Security Officer to escort you to your car if it's late at night or if you have concerns

 - If it's dark, stay safe by catching a shuttle bus where available.
 They will always show the Western Sydney University branding on the actual bus or on a sign inside the bus